core-wg/oscore/draft-ietf-core-object-security.md

 In order to use OSCORE over HTTP hops, a node needs to be able to map HTTP messages to CoAP messages (see {{RFC8075}}), and to apply OSCORE to CoAP messages (as defined in this document).

 For this purpose, this specification defines a new HTTP header field named CoAP-Object-Security, see {{iana-http}}.
-The CoAP-Object-Security header field is only used in POST requests and 200 (OK) responses.
-All field semantics is given within the CoAP-Object-Security header field.
+The CoAP-Object-Security header field is only used in POST requests and 200 (OK) responses, i.e. essentially using HTTP as a transport of an encrypted CoAP mappable message contained in the payload.

 The header field is neither appropriate to list in the Connection header field (see Section 6.1 of {{RFC7230}}), nor in a Vary response header field (see Section 7.1.4 of {{RFC7231}}), nor allowed in trailers (see Section 4.1 of {{RFC7230}}).

+\[Ed.
+Note: Reconsider use of Vary\]

 Intermediaries cannot insert, delete, or modify the field's value without being detected.
 The header field is not preserved across redirects.

 \[Ed.
-Note: Reconsider use of Vary\]
+Note: Reconsider support for redirects\]

 Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the CoAP-Object-Security header field is as follows.